 So the next time you hear yourself saying, "Thanks for sharing," follow up with a response that generates discussion and deepens the audience's understanding of the content.

 That's what "comment appropriately" REALLY means.

 Interested in learning more about facilitating in the virtual classroom?
-Click on the graphic below to read about our Virtual Classroom Facilitator Certificate course and learn how you can earn your Virtual Classroom Facilitator Badge.
+Click on the graphic below to read about our Virtual Classroom Facilitation Mastery Series course and learn how you can earn your Virtual Classroom Facilitator Badge.